BG3-Community-Library-Team/bg3-community/Tutorials/General/Shipping-Items-to-Users.md

 object category "I_OBJ_Camp_Pack",1,0,0,0,0,0,0,0
 ```

-To find the treasure table for a specific Vendor, please visit the [Notable NPCs](https://wiki.bg3.community/en/Information/Notable-NPCs) page's Vendors section, found on this wiki.
+To find the treasure table for a specific Vendor, please visit the [Notable NPCs](https://wiki.bg3.community/en/Information/Notable-NPCs) page's Vendors section on this wiki.
 ## Script Extender Console
 You can also spawn in items with the [Script Extender Console](https://wiki.bg3.community/en/Tutorials/Mod-Use/How-to-install-Script-Extender#h-3-how-to-install-the-console), via a console command.
 However, this method is mostly useful for mod development, or testing of items, and should not be used to ship items to users.

 **Command:** `TemplateAddTo("", GetHostCharacter(), 1)`

-Above is the console command to spawn an item into your own inventory, simply paste it into the SE Console, place the UUID/MapKey for the item you want between the quotes, and change the `1` to the amount of the item you would like recieve.
+Above is the console command to spawn an item into active character's inventory, simply paste it into the SE Console, place the UUID/MapKey for the item you want between the quotes, and change the `1` to the amount of the item you would like to receive.